virtual-world-framework/vwf-web/getting_started.md

 title: Getting Started - Virtual World Framework
 ---

-# Getting Started: Pong in XX minutes
+# Getting Started: Pong In An Hour

 You're going to need to have VWF installed in order to follow along with this guide.
 If you haven't installed it yet, check out our [Installation Instructions](https://github.com/virtual-world-framework/vwf#installation).